KHermanUBB/Hardwired_8bit_CPU/README.md

 The ISim folder contains the dump from ISim (testbench results).
-It can be open in ISim program File->Open-> isim.wcfg To update the timing diagram goto menu Simulation->Restart and then Simulation->Run.
+It can be open in ISim program File->Open-> isim.wcfg To update the timing diagram go to menu Simulation->Restart and then Simulation->Run.

 You can expand the signals from Main buses, control signals and Registers.